tripal/tripal_analysis_expression/README.md

 This module provides a search and results block to search for and select features to display in a heatmap.

 # Loading Biosamples
-Biosample may be loaded from a flat file or from a BioSample xml file downloaded from NCBI.
+Biosamples may be loaded from a flat file or from a BioSample xml file downloaded from NCBI.
 The steps for loading biosamples are as follows (detailed instructions can be found further below):

 1. [First download or generate the flat (.csv, .tsv) or .xml file with biosample data you want to load](#downloading-xml-biosample-file-from-ncbi).
-2. Add the organism associated with the biosample if it doesn't exist yet (**Add content->Organism**).
+2. Add the organism associated with the biosample if it doesn't exist yet (**Add Tripal content->Organism**).
+You may also create an analysis to associate the biosamples with if you choose.
 3. Navigate to the Tripal site's Tripal Biomaterial Loader
 4. Publish the biosamples